-Crucially, however, we find the same discrete changes in hospital and physician activity appearing across all health severity groups of patients, including patients in the least severe group.
-In Appendix Table 16, we estimate Equation (13a) using several different sample restrictions and sets of controls for the health of the patients.
+Crucially, however, we find the same changes in physician behavior and hospital activity at EmCare facilities appearing across all health severity groups of patients, including patients in the least severe group.
+Thus, even holding patient severity constant, we still see an increase in quantity of care delivered after EmCare enters a hospital.
+In Appendix Table A.16, we estimate Equation (1a) using several different sample restrictions and sets of controls for the health of the patients.
 We focus on the impact that the entry of EmCare had on the frequency that physicians code using the CPT code for the most intensive emergency.
 We find that even among patients with low historical spending and no comorbidities, there was a substantial increase in the rate they had episodes that included physician claims coded using the highest intensity CPT code.
-In Column 1, we estimate Equation (13a) with no patient controls; in Column 2, we re-estimate Equation (13a) controlling for patients' age, sex, and race; and in Column 3, we control for patients' age, sex, race, and their Charlson comorbidity score.
+In Column 1, we estimate Equation (1a) with no patient controls; in Column 2, we re-estimate Equation (1a) controlling for patients' age, sex, and race; and in Column 3, we control for patients' age, sex, race, and their Charlson comorbidity score.
 Across all three estimates, the point estimate on the impact of entry on the rate of using the highest-intensity CPT code for emergency physician visits is consistent and ranges from 0.148 to 0.151.
-In Column 4, we estimate Equation (13a) and limit our analysis to patients throughout our sample who have a Charlson comorbidity score of 0 (e.g., patients who have no comorbidities).
-In Column 5, we estimate Equation (13a) and limit our analysis to patients throughout our data who have a non-zero Charlson score.
-The point estimates in Columns 4 and 5 illustrate that whether or not they had comorbidities, patients were almost equally more likely to have physician visits coded using the CPT code for the most intensive emergency after EmCare entered a hospital.
-Likewise, in Columns 6, 7, and 8, we estimate Equation (13a) on the samples of patients in the lower third (\$0 to \$279.67), the middle-third (\$279.68 to \$2,033.59), and the top-third (\$2,033.60 to \$115,499.30) of the distribution of historical six-month patient health spending.
+In Column 4, we estimate Equation (1a) and limit our analysis to patients throughout our sample who have a Charlson comorbidity score of 0 (e.g., patients who have no comorbidities).
+In Column 5, we estimate Equation (1a) and limit our analysis to patients throughout our data who have a non-zero Charlson score.
+The point estimates in

+Columns 4 and 5 illustrate that whether or not they had comorbidities, patients were almost equally more likely to have physician visits coded using the CPT code for the most intensive emergency after EmCare entered a hospital.
+Likewise, in Columns 6, 7, and 8, we estimate Equation (1a) on the samples of patients in the lower third (\$0 to \$279.67), the middle-third (\$279.68 to \$2,033.59), and the top-third (\$2,033.60 to \$115,499.30) of the distribution of historical six-month patient health spending.
 Across all three sub-samples, the entry of EmCare led to an increase in the rate patients had physician claims coded using the CPT code for the most severe emergency.

-In Appendix Table 17, we repeat this analysis and examine the impact of the entry of EmCare on facility spending across different samples of the data.
+In Appendix Table A.17, we repeat this analysis and examine the impact of the entry of EmCare on facility spending across different samples of the data.
 We see that there was increased facility spending across patients with and without comorbidities and with high and low historical spending.
 Likewise, controlling for patients' comorbidities does little to alter the impact of the entry of EmCare on facility spending.
-In Appendix Table 18, we see similarly robust findings for imaging studies.
+In Appendix Table A.18, we see similarly robust findings for imaging studies.
 After the entry of EmCare into a hospital, patients with no comorbidities are 4.9 percent more likely to receive an imaging study.

-Finally, in Appendix Table 19, we analyze whether we observe higher hospital admission rates for patients with low historical spending and no comorbidities following the entry of EmCare.
+Finally, in Appendix Table A.19, we analyze whether we observe higher hospital admission rates for patients with low historical spending and no comorbidities following the entry of EmCare.
 In Column 4, we find that after EmCare entered a hospital, patients with no comorbidities were 20 percent more likely to be admitted to the hospital.
 In Column 6, we find patients with low historical spending (e.g., less than \$279.67 in the previous six months) were 17 percent more likely to be admitted to the hospital after EmCare took over the management of the hospital ED.